Also known as: Phosphorus - serum, HPO4-2, PO4-3, Inorganic phosphate or Serum phosphorus

 - Too much phosphate in your diet

-- Use of certain medications such as phosphate-containing laxatives
+- Use of certain medicines such as laxatives that have phosphate in them

 - Excessive bleeding